TechWithHer/ayushisingh.github.io/README.md

 # My Personal Website | Hosted on GITHUB SERVER

-My site is live at https://techwithher.github.io/ayushisingh.github.io/
 <img src="ss/hero.png">

 ## Overview
 This project contains the source code for my sample personal portfolio website.
 The website is built using simple front-end technologies and is hosted using GitHub Pages.

-FYI: My real website is www.ayushisingh.com
+My site just a project and is live at https://techwithher.github.io/ayushisingh.github.io/.
+The real website is www.ayushisingh.com

 The purpose of this project is to showcase: